bkoz/guestbook/README.md

 client discovers the mongod pod via environment variables which are based on kube label selectors defined by the services.

+This needs to be ported to v1 of the kube api.

 This example assumes you have a working kube cluster.